 Thus, it seems that despite what Brook, Kamm, and Otsuka claim, it's the side-constraint approach, not the teleological approach, that has counterintuitive implications in intra-agent minimizing cases.
-They were led to the wrong conclusion because they were looking only at cases where the agent had already treated several people as mere means and were wrongly assuming that the relevant constraint must be the one that prohibits harming as opposed to the one that prohibits treating people as mere means.
-But when we look at intra-agent minimizing cases in which no one has yet been treated as a means-cases such as Intra-Agent Promise-Breakings, we find that it's the side-constraint approach that has counterintuitive implications.
+They were led to the wrong conclusion because they were looking only at cases where the agent had already treated several people as mere means and were wrongly assuming that the relevant constraint must be the one that prohibits harming as opposed to treating as a mere means.
+But when we look at intra-agent minimizing cases in which no one has yet been treated as a mere means-cases such as Intra-Agent Promise-Breakings, we find that it's the side-constraint approach that has counterintuitive implications.